Photonsters/anycubic-photon-docs/FAQ.md

 - If resin gets into your eyes, or on your skin and is exposed to light, bad things will happen.
 - Ensure that you are wearing eye protection.
 You do not want to get resin into your eyes.
 - Ensure you are wearing chemical-resistant gloves, nitrile or neoprene.
 Latex is not recommended unless only for short periods of time.
-- If you get resin on your skin or clothes, wash with soap and water immediately.
+- If you get resin on your skin or clothes, keep away from direct sunlight and wash with soap and water immediately.
 Do not wait!
 - Do not directly inhale or ingest resin.
 - Common sense applies.